-- 6. CPFIS/SRS investors who hold Shares through CPF Agent Banks/SRS Operators: - (a) may vote at the Meeting if they are appointed as proxies by their respective CPF Agent Banks/SRS Operators, and should contact their respective CPF Agent Banks/SRS Operators if they have any queries regarding their appointment as proxies; or - (b) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the Meeting, in which case they should approach their CPF Agent Banks/SRS Operators to submit their votes at least 7 working days prior to the date of AGM i.e. by 5 p.m. on 14 April 2025. - 7.
-Submission of instrument of proxy(ies) ("Proxy Form") by 2 p.m. on 22 April 2025 in either case, not less than seventy-two (72) hours before the time appointed for holding the Meeting i.e. by 2 p.m. on 22 April 2025, and failing which, the Proxy Form will not be treated as valid.
+- 6. CPFIS/SRS investors who hold SGX shares through CPF Agent Banks/SRS Operators: - (a) may vote at the Meeting if they are appointed as proxies by their respective CPF Agent Banks/SRS Operators, and should contact their respective CPF Agent Banks/SRS Operators if they have any queries regarding their appointment as proxies; or - (b) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the Meeting, in which case they should approach their CPF Agent Banks/SRS Operators to submit their votes at least 7 working days prior to the date of AGM i.e. by 5 p.m. on 12 April 2023.

+7. Submission of instrument of proxy or proxy ("Proxy Form") - by 2 p.m. on 21 April 2023 in either case, not less than seventy-two (72) hours before the time appointed for holding the Meeting i.e. by 2 p.m. on 21 April 2023, and failing which, the Proxy Form will not be treated as valid.